Updated: Apr 15

 "Burden of disease is a concept that was developed in the 1990s by the Harvard School of Public Health, the World Bank, and the World Health Organization (WHO) to describe death and loss of health due to diseases, injuries, and risk factors for all regions of the world.

 The burden of a particular disease or condition is estimated by adding together:

 the number of years of life a person loses as a consequence of dying early because of the disease (called YLL, or Years of Life Lost); and

-the number of years of life a person lives with disability caused by the disease (called YLD, or Years of Life lived with Disability).
+the number of years of life a person lives with a disability caused by the disease (called YLD or Years of Life lived with Disability).

 Prioritising actions in health and the environment